What is Traffic Volume Count?

 - Piezo-electric Cable is a sensing strip of a metallic cable that responds to vertical loading from vehicle wheels passing over it by producing a corresponding voltage.
 The cable is very good for speed measurement and axle-space registration, and is relatively cheap and maintenance

-iv) Micro-millimeter wave Radar detectors – Radar detectors actively emits radioactive signals at frequencies ranging from the ultra-high frequencies (UHF) of 100 MHz, to 100 GHz, and can register vehicular presence and speed and can be used determine vehicular volumes and classifications in both traffic directions..
+iv) Micro-millimetre wave Radar detectors – Radar detectors actively emits radioactive signals at frequencies ranging from the ultra-high frequencies (UHF) of 100 MHz, to 100 GHz, and can register vehicular presence and speed and can be used determine vehicular volumes and classifications in both traffic directions..

 v) Video Camera – Video image processing system utilize machine vision technology to detect vehicles and capture details about individual vehicles when necessary.
 The system is useful for traffic counting and give a +/- 3% tolerance, and is not appropriate for vehicular speed and their classification.